Backpacking in Colorado: One Night Trips

-Looking for a quick but adventurous weekend getaway?
-If you enjoy falling asleep under starry skies and waking up to the sunrise, then consider a backpacking trip in Grand County.
+Looking for a quick and adventurous weekend getaway?
+Fall asleep under starry skies and wake up to a peak-silhouetted sunrise on a backpacking trip in Grand County.
 Spend the day hiking through wilderness areas or the national park, and then unwind at your chosen campsite.
 Get ready to elevate your hiking experience with these three one-night backpacking trips in Colorado, all less than two hours away from Denver.

 Distance: 7.9 miles | Difficulty: Hard

-Starting at the Roaring Fork Trailhead in the Arapaho Bay Campground near Granby, Colorado, follow the 7.9-mile trail toward Watanga Lake.
-Beginning with a steep incline, Roaring Fork is a difficult hiking trail with waterfalls, streams and a high-alpine lake.
-The scenic trail winds through the Indian Peaks Wilderness which requires a permit for overnight camping between June and mid-September.
-Between mid-September and May permits are not required for groups of seven people or less.
+Starting at the Roaring Fork Trailhead in the Arapaho Bay Campground near Granby, follow the 7.9-mile trail toward Watanga Lake.
+Beginning with a steep incline, Roaring Fork is a difficult hiking trail that rewards with rushing waterfalls, burbling streams and a reflective high-alpine lake.
+The scenic pathway winds through the Indian Peaks Wilderness which requires a permit for overnight camping between June and mid-September.
+Between mid-September and May, permits are not required for groups of seven people or less.
 There are no designated campsites at Watanga Lake; however, look for established sites to minimize impact.

 Distance: 14.8 miles | Difficulty: Moderate

-The Monarch Lake Trailhead leading to Mirror Lake and Crater Lake is a popular backpacking hike in the Indian Peaks Wilderness.
-Follow the Cascade Trail which features waterfalls, streams and two shimmering lakes, steep waterfalls and stream-side walks.
+The Monarch Lake Trailhead leading to Mirror Lake and Crater Lake is a popular backpacking hike in Colorado’s Indian Peaks Wilderness.
+Follow the Cascade Trail which features two shimmering lakes, steep waterfalls and stream-side walks.
 The moderately rated trail ends at Crater Lake with Lone Eagle Peak soaring above at 11,920’.
-There are established campsites around both Mirror and Crater Lake for backpackers with a permit.
+Established campsites around both Mirror and Crater Lake welcome permitted backpackers for an overnight near the water.

 Distance: 14 miles | Difficulty: Moderate - Hard

-Located near Fraser, Colorado, the Devil's Thumb Trailhead leads to a portion of the Continental Divide Trail known as the High Lonesome Trail.
+Located near Fraser, the Devil's Thumb Trailhead leads to a portion of the Continental Divide Trail known as the High Lonesome Trail.
 This trail connects the Devil's Thumb and King Lake trails to create a 14-mile backpacking loop.
-The route is rated between moderate and difficult, presenting backpackers with panoramic views, multiple high-alpine lakes including Devil's Thumb Lake and its namesake granite spire.
+The route is rated between moderate and difficult, presenting backpackers with panoramic summit views, as well as multiple high-alpine lakes including its namesake, Devil's Thumb Lake and granite spire.
 This area is also within the Indian Peaks Wilderness area, requiring a permit for overnight trips.
 Setup camp near Devil's Thumb Lake or King Lake where you can cook up some dinner with a view and plan the next day’s hike out.
 In the Diamond, Jasper, Crater and Caribou Lake zones, camping is only allowed in designated sites.

 Prepare to experience Grand County’s picturesque views, diverse terrain and welcoming mountain towns.
-Start planning your overnight backpacking trip by applying for a permit and choosing a trail from our list of best backpacking hikes.
-Then end your weekend getaway with a well-deserved meal at one of our local dining establishments.
+Start planning your overnight backpacking trip by applying for a permit and choosing a trail.
+Then end your weekend getaway with a well-deserved meal at one of the local restaurants in Grand County.